Transcription Service Guide¶

 telephony |

-"hi-IN", "en_IN", "en-US" | |
+"hi-IN", "en-IN", "en-US" | |

 telephony_short |

-"hi-IN", "en_IN", "en-US" |
+"hi-IN", "en-IN", "en-US" |

 Model Selection Guide¶